 Round off your motivation letter with a conclusion thanking the hiring manager for taking the time to read your application, and for considering you for the position.
 This is also the place to provide information on how they can contact you, as well as your plans to follow up with them.
 You don’t need to write a long paragraph, but don’t forget the conclusion: it’s an important part of your motivation letter.

 What to avoid when writing a motivation letter

 Hiring managers spend a lot of time reading motivation letters, and the same expressions appear over and over again.
 Make sure your application stands out by avoiding being generic.
 Ensure your motivation letter sounds like you, and stick to authentic facts that add value to your application and give an insight into your personality.
 Stick to active, short and simple sentences to engage the reader.
 If someone is reading 50 letters in one day, they don’t want to have to wade through overly long sentences to get to the point!

 When to include a motivation letter in your job application

 Our final tip is to make sure you should be writing a motivation letter in the first place.
 When working with a recruiter, if your CV doesn’t match the role, they’ll rarely read your motivation letter.
 However, if your CV does match the role, a recruiter may specifically ask you to write one for a particular role you applied for.

 If you’re applying directly to a company, rather than to an agency, you’ll almost always have to include a motivation letter.

 The job-searching process can be stressful at times, and once you spot a job you love the sound of, it can be tempting to rush in your application without taking the time to really study what the hiring managers want from you.
 But taking the time to craft a really stand-out motivation letter can make all the difference when it comes to securing the job you really want.
-It’s well worth spending few extra hours ensuring your motivation letter is personal, succinct, and shows you in the best possible light.
+It’s well worth spending a few extra hours ensuring your motivation letter is personal, succinct and shows you in the best possible light.
 After all, what’s a few hours compared to many years in a job you love